-Mathematics Unit Papers: C1.1-C8.6 (excluding C3.9, C5.4 and C6.5)
+Mathematics Unit Papers: C1.1-C8.7

 Each unit paper in Part C will be one hour and 45 minutes in duration and consist of three questions, each marked out of 25.
 Candidates may submit answers to as many questions as they wish, but only the best two answers will count for the total mark.